Research

 Trait evolution

 Work in our lab most usually focuses on trait evolution, with most emphasis on methods that allow heterogeneity over the tree.
 For example, O’Meara et al. (2006) developed a method that allows the rate of Brownian motion to vary over a tree.
 This can be used to test ideas about rate evolution (Collar et al. 2009; Collar et al. 2010) and has been cited 150 times (according to Google Scholar in Aug.
 2012).
 This work has been extended to deal with shifting rates, strengths of attraction, and means under an Ornstein-Uhlenbeck process (Beaulieu et al. 2012).
-Similarly, we have developed a model for different rates of gene loss on different parts of a tree (O'Meara 2007).
-There is other work in review on this.
-A review of methods in general is also in press (O'Meara 2012b).
+Similarly, we have developed a model for different rates of gene loss on different parts of a tree (O’Meara 2007) and methods for looking at hidden rates for discrete characters (Beaulieu et al. 2014).
+A review of methods in general has been published (O’Meara 2012b) where I tried to show connections across methods.
+We have also looked at empirical datasets, often plants, to understand evolutionary processes (eg., Zanne et al. 2013, Williams et al. 2014, Cornwell et al. 2014).

 Species delimitation / gene tree-species tree messiness